Relintai/pandemonium_engine_docs/02_tutorials/04_first_3d_game/04_mob_scene.md

 Note:

-    When you keep instancing an object in games, there's a technique you can use to avoid the cost of creating and destroying instances all the time called pooling.
+- When you keep instancing an object in games, there's a technique you can use to avoid the cost of creating and destroying instances all the time called pooling.
 It consists of pre-creating an array of objects and reusing them over and over.

-    When working with GDScript, you don't need to worry about this.
+- When working with GDScript, you don't need to worry about this.
 The main reason to use pools is to avoid freezes with garbage-collected languages like C# or Lua.
 GDScript uses a different technique to manage memory, reference counting, which doesn't have that caveat.
-You can learn more about that here `doc_gdscript_basics_memory_management`.

 Select the *Mob* node and add a *VisibilityNotifier* as a child of it.
 Another box, pink this time, appears.
 When this box completely leaves the screen, the